 Vinyl awnings are not porous and are usually coated with a substance that helps prevent mold and mildew.
+Mildew resistance does not mean mildew proof so keep that in mind.
 It’s important not to scrub this substance off.
 To clean a vinyl awning, use a soft brush, dish soap, and water to gently remove dirt and debris.
-After rinsing, you can use a protectant spray designed to protect against UV rays, dust and dirt – be sure the spray is safe to use on vinyl.
+After rinsing, you can use a protectant spray designed to protect against UV rays, dust, and dirt – be sure the spray is safe to use on vinyl.

 RV Awning FAQs

 How often should you clean your RV awning?

 You should clean your motorhome awning at least once a year.
 Definitely clean it before you store it for long periods of time such as over the winter.
 You should also clean it when it starts looking dirty or dingy, clean it after parking under trees where you get tree sap or bird droppings on the canopy, and clean it if you see signs of mold or mildew.
 A good rule of thumb is to clean your awning every few months while you’re using your camper, or more often if it needs it.

 What should you clean your RV awning with?